<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://stsfutures.com/img/mc-drawdown-three-numbers-2026-07.svg</image:loc>

-<image:caption>Bar chart comparing three drawdown figures for the same NQ book as it traded, one to three contracts scaled by volatility: the backtest max of $28,994 (17.5% of peak equity), the Monte-Carlo median of $42,000 (about 45% bigger), and the Monte-Carlo p95 of $62,000 (more than twice the backtest).
+<image:caption>Bar chart comparing three drawdown figures for the same NQ book as it traded, one to three contracts scaled by volatility: the backtest max of $29,014 (3.2% of the peak it fell from), the Monte-Carlo median of $43,000 (about 48% bigger), and the Monte-Carlo p95 of $63,000 (more than twice the backtest).
 The tear-sheet number is the smallest of the three.</image:caption>

 </image:image>